Sometimes the short version of a name is ambiguous, and you need to add some extra text to make both its title and ID unique.

 full

 references.
-This makes it much more likely that you will be able to reuse the title automatically on a cross reference without thecontent
+This makes it much more likely that you will be able to reuse the title automatically on an internal link without thecontent

 argument: we wouldn't want to say "My favorite programming language is Python (programming language)" all the time, would we? - gets added to the default